AranGit/frontend-healthcare-realtime/README.md

   - Mobile-First (Patient): The registration form uses a single-column stacked layout on mobile to simplify focus and reduce cognitive load during data entry.
   - Dashboard-Grid (Staff): On larger screens, the dashboard utilizes a multi-column grid, allowing staff to monitor dozens of active sessions simultaneously without scrolling.
 - Visual Feedback:
-  - Indicators: Used pulsing animations for "Typing" states to provide immediate visual confirmation that the system is working.
+  - Indicators: Used pulsing animations for "Typing" states to provide immediate visual confirmation that the system is working and the `Pencil` icon from `lucide-react`.
+This allows staff to pinpoint exactly which field is being modified in real-time.
   - Dynamic Validation: Required fields are marked with a red asterisk (\*)

 ### Component Architecture